adamcweitzman/FTC/_posts/2017-05-18-For-The-Love-of-God-Invest-in-Real-Estate!!.md

 layout: post
 title: For the Love of God Invest in Real Estate!!
 bigimg: /EpisodeBanners/architecture-1836070_1920.jpg
-subtitle: Is it too dangerous?
-Can I really make more money than investing in stocks?
-What if there is another downturn?
-But debt is bad!!
+subtitle: How much will I make versus investing in stocks?
+What is the oppurtunity cost by not using this method?
 comments: true
 categories: realestate
 blog: true